todar/VBA-Boilerplate/README.md

-# VBA-Functions
-Functions I have created that could be helpful for others to use.
+<h1 align="center">VBA Function Library</h1>

+---

+You found a repository that is created for storing helpful functions for VBA.

+## Examples
 Example Single Dim Array functions
 ```VB
 Private Sub ArrayFunctionExamples()